Airbus A400M Atlas: Origins

-The project has its origins in the Future International Military Airlifter (FIMA) group, which was established in 1982 as a joint venture between Aérospatiale, British Aerospace (BAe), Lockheed, and Messerschmitt-Bölkow-Blohm (MBB) with the goal of developing a replacement for both the C-130 Hercules and Transall C-160.
+The project has its origins in the Future International Military Airlifter (FIMA) group, established in 1982 as a joint venture between Aérospatiale, British Aerospace (BAe), Lockheed, and Messerschmitt-Bölkow-Blohm (MBB) with the goal of developing a replacement for both the C-130 Hercules and Transall C-160.
 Varying requirements and the complications of international politics meant that progress on the initiative was slow.
-In 1989, Lockheed decided to withdraw from the grouping; it went on to independently develop an upgraded Hercules, the C-130J Super Hercules.
+In 1989, Lockheed decided to withdraw from the grouping.
+Lockheed independently developed an upgraded Hercules, the C-130J Super Hercules.
 With the addition of Alenia of Italy and CASA of Spain, the FIMA group became Euroflag.

 Project management evaluated twin and quad turbofan engine configurations, a quad propfan configuration, and a quad turboprop configuration, eventually settling on the turboprop option.
 Since no existing turboprop engine in the western world was powerful enough to reach the projected cruise speed of Mach 0.72, a new engine design was required.
-Originally, the SNECMA M138 turboprop (based on the M88 turbofan core) was selected, but this powerplant was found to be incapable of satisfying the requirements.
-During April 2002, Airbus Military issued a new request for proposal (RFP), which Pratt & Whitney Canada with the PW180 and Europrop International answered.
+Originally, the SNECMA M138 turboprop, based on the M88 turbofan core, was selected, but this powerplant was found to be incapable of satisfying the requirements.
+In April 2002, Airbus Military issued a new request for proposal (RFP), which Pratt & Whitney Canada with the PW180 and Europrop International answered.
 In May 2003, Airbus Military selected the Europrop TP400-D6.
 United Technologies alleged that the selection was a result of political interference.

-A Europrop partner executive said on 16 April that Airbus was close to selecting the P&WC offer, claiming it was more than €400 million (US$436.7 million) cheaper than Europrop's bid.
-Then as the original deadline for the engine decision passed, Airbus CEO Noel Forgeard said P&WC's bid was nearly 20 percent less expensive and declared that "As of today Pratt and Whitney is the winner without doubt, a much lower offer could make us change our minds." inviting Europrop to revise its offering, which it reportedly reduced in price by 10 or 20 percent.
+A Europrop partner executive said in April 2003 that Airbus was close to selecting the P&WC offer, claiming it was more than €400 million (US$436.7 million) cheaper than Europrop's bid.
+As the original deadline for the engine decision passed, Airbus CEO Noel Forgeard said P&WC's bid was nearly 20 percent less expensive and declared that "As of today Pratt and Whitney is the winner without doubt; a much lower offer could make us change our minds.", inviting Europrop to revise its offering, which it reportedly reduced in price by 10 or 20 percent.
 A later report described the revised bid as exceeding P&WC's bid by €120 million.

 The original partner nations were France, Germany, Italy, Spain, the United Kingdom, Turkey, Belgium, and Luxembourg.
 These nations decided to charge the Organisation for Joint Armament Cooperation (OCCAR) with the management of the acquisition of the A400M.
-Following the withdrawal of Italy and revision of procurement totals, the revised requirement was for 180 aircraft.
-The first flight was forecast to occur during 2008 and the first delivery was to be in 2009.
-On 28 April 2005, South Africa joined the programme with the Denel Saab Aerostructures receiving a contract for fuselage components.
-Malaysia is the second country outside Europe to be involved.
+Following the withdrawal of Italy and revision of procurement totals, the revised requirement amounted to 180 aircraft.
+The first flight was forecast to occur in 2008 and first delivery in 2009.
+In April 2005, South Africa joined the programme, with the Denel Saab Aerostructures receiving a contract for fuselage components.
+Malaysia was the second country outside Europe to be involved.
 Malaysia through CTRM is responsible for manufacturing composite aero components for the aircraft.

-The A400M is positioned as an intermediate size and range between the Lockheed C-130 and the Boeing C-17, carrying cargo too large or too heavy for the C-130 while able to use rough landing strips.
+The A400M is positioned as an intermediate size and range between the Lockheed C-130 and the Boeing C-17, carrying cargo too large or too heavy for the C-130, while able to use rough landing strips.